LvdKooi/vehicle-java17-sb3/README.md

 A repo which I use to teach Java 17 and Spring Boot 3

 ## Running the application
-Run the application by hitting the play button in the VehicleApplication.java file from IntelliJ.
+Before running the application, make sure to do a Maven ```clean verify```.
+After a successful build, run the application by hitting the play button in IntelliJ from the VehicleApplication.java file.

 When the application is running, API documentation is available at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).